neelguha/cs221_final_project/README.md

 1. python unsupervised_clustering.py

-Runs binary classification on all users and reports the micro/macro precision/recall.
+Runs k-means on all users and reports the micro/macro precision/recall.
 Adjusting flags in the script control which model (Naive Bayes, etc) is used.

 2. python unsupervised_clustering_baseline.py

-Runs and reports the results of the multiclass baseline model.
+Runs and reports the results of the unsupervised baseline model.

 3. python unsupervised_clustering_oracle.py

-Runs and reports the results of the multiclass oracle.
+Runs and reports the results of the unsupervised oracle.

-Data Files
+## Data Files

 1. data/politics.tsv
 Contains all comments on /r/politics from 2014.
 Data is in the form of